ratwolfzero/hopalong_python/README.md

 #### First Pass: Calculating Trajectory Extents

-##### Purpose: Calculate the extents (minimum and maximum x and y coordinates) of the trajectory.
+- Purpose: Calculate the extents (minimum and maximum x and y coordinates) of the trajectory.

 - Outcome: Determines the extents of the trajectory, which is crucial for accurately mapping points in the second pass.

 #### Second Pass: Trajectory Point Calculation and Mapping

-##### Purpose:
+##### Purpose

 - Compute the sequence of trajectory points.

 - Map these points directly to image pixel coordinates.

 - Update the corresponding pixels in the image array based on the hit rate of each coordinate.

 - Outcome: The image array is populated with an accurate visual representation of the trajectory.

 ### Main Benefit